dppdppd/The-Boardgame-Insert-Toolkit/README.md

 an 8-sided compartment
 - `OCT2`
 an 8-sided compartment that is rotated 22.5 degrees
+- `TRI`
+a 3-sided compartment
+- `TRI2`
+a 3-sided compartment that is rotated 60 degrees
+- `PENT`
+a 5-sided compartment
+- `PENT2`
+a 5-sided compartment that is rotated 36 degrees
 - `ROUND`
 a round compartment
 - `FILLET`